pablisco/ramBuild/README.md

 #Work In Progress [And only working on Mac so far]
+The state of this plugin is so much in ple-alpha that it has the potential to open a gap in the space-time continuum, or at the very least it could mess up your computer or project. **Use at your own risk.**
+Also, Windows and Linux support will come in the future.

 # ramBuild
 A small plugin to make builds in gradle run on ram instead of the hard drive